What is Pilates?

-The Trapeze Table/Cadillac – supports any rehabilitation process.
+The Trapeze Table/Cadillac supports any rehabilitation process.
 Springs can add resistance to the legs for strength building or springs can add assistance behind the knees for gentle hip traction.
-Clients often work to find the mobility in their spine on the Trapeze table by doing classic Pilates Mat exercises with spring assistance.
-The Trapeze table is a great tool to prepare clients for Mat classes, which often are perceived to be harder workouts.
+Clients often work to find the mobility in their spine on the Trap table by doing classic Pilates Mat exercises with spring assistance.
+The Trap table is a great tool to prepare clients for Mat classes, which are often perceived to be harder workouts.
 The Trapeze Table can also support shoulder girdle strength and alignment through hanging exercises.

 The Pilates Studio also has a plethora of small apparatus that can aid in adding challenges to mat and apparatus workouts.

 Progressing a Pilates practice: